thrama/lyrixgram/README.md

 [Telegram](https://telegram.org/) app is available on most devices.
 [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library provides a pure Python interface for the Telegram Bot API.

+A complete list of libs used is in the file `requirements.txt`.

 ### Installing

 The first step is to create the file for the credentials.
 You have to make a JSON file in the /conf directory.
 The structure of the file is: